UZziell/v2ray-haproxy-docker/README.md

 ## P.S.

-This repository is forked from [v2ray-config-examples](https://github.com/xesina/v2ray-config-examples).
+This repository is kind of forked from [v2ray-config-examples](https://github.com/xesina/v2ray-config-examples).
-Thanks to [@xesina](https://github.com/xesina) and other contributors to the original repository.
+Thanks to [@xesina](https://github.com/xesina) and other contributors.